Traveller (role-playing game)

 Traveller is a science fiction role-playing game first published in 1977 by Game Designers' Workshop.
 Marc Miller designed Traveller with help from Frank Chadwick, John Harshman, and Loren Wiseman.
 Editions were published for GURPS, d20, and other role-playing game systems.
 From its origin and in the currently published systems, the game relied upon six-sided dice for random elements.
 Traveller has been featured in a few novels and at least two video games.

+Traveller is a tabletop game where characters journey through star systems, engaging in exploration, ground and space battles, and interstellar trading.
+The game is influenced by various literary works and emphasizes commerce, sociological stratification, and a mix of low and high technology.
+The setting is centered around the human-dominated Third Imperium, a feudalistic interstellar empire.
+Despite the focus on humans, the Traveller universe is cosmopolitan and features various other sophont peoples.
+The game's history also features the Ancients, a highly advanced race that left behind ruins and artifacts scattered throughout the universe.

+Traveller has been published in various editions since 1977.
+The original version, known as Classic Traveller, was published by Game Designers' Workshop (GDW).
+Throughout the years, the game has evolved, with notable editions including MegaTraveller, Traveller: The New Era, Marc Miller's Traveller, GURPS Traveller, Traveller20, Traveller Hero, Mongoose Traveller, and Traveller5.
+The current rulesets are Traveller5 and Mongoose Traveller 2nd Ed., both of which draw from the original Traveller rules and rely on six-sided dice.
+Each edition presents different settings, timelines, and mechanics, showcasing the game's adaptability and enduring popularity.

+Traveller is highly regarded for its production value, sophisticated character generation system, and consistent rules.
+It has received positive reviews across various editions, with some critics calling it the best science-fiction RPG.
+Traveller has won multiple Origins Awards and was inducted into the Origins Hall of Fame in 1996.
+While the game has faced some criticism, such as slow character growth and anachronistic weapons, it remains a classic in the role-playing hobby.
+Some video games and software have been based on the Traveller universe, including The Imperial Data Recovery System, MegaTraveller 1: The Zhodani Conspiracy, and MegaTraveller 2: Quest for the Ancients.

 Design

 Traveller is a tabletop role-playing game.
 Characters journey between star systems, engaging in exploration, ground and space battles, and interstellar trading.
 One player, the game master or referee, oversees task attempts and guides events as the players explore the setting.

-Characters are defined not by the need to increase native skill and ability but by achievements, discoveries, wealth, titles, and political power.
+Characters are defined not by the need to increase native skill and ability but by achievements, discoveries, wealth, and so on.

 Influences and inspiration

 Marc Miller lists a number of books that influenced Traveller and provided its key features: